julianduque/heroku-langchain/README.md

 - **`ChatHeroku`**: Chat completions with support for function calling, structured outputs, and streaming
 - **`HerokuAgent`**: Autonomous agents with access to Heroku tools and MCP (Model Context Protocol) tools
-- **`HerokuMiaEmbeddings`**: Text embeddings for similarity search, RAG applications, and semantic understanding
+- **`HerokuEmbeddings`**: Text embeddings for similarity search, RAG applications, and semantic understanding

 ## Basic Usage